Anxiety at Night – 19 Ways to Work with Evening Anxiety

 - Use of stimulants like caffeine, nicotine, and cocaine

 - Overactive thyroid

-- Mental health disorder such as generalized anxiety disorder, phobic disorder, or other mood disorder
+- Mental health disorder such as generalized anxiety disorder, phobic disorder, depression, or other mood disorder

 - Using screens (phones, tablets, televisions, etc.)

 - Lack of consistent routine (timing, place of sleep, etc.)